StaGill/DenMark/README.md

 - `CodeInPaper/`
-  Scripts used to generate the figures and results in the manuscript (simulation study, MERFISH mouse brain data and Xenium breast cancer data).
+  Scripts used to generate the figures and results in the manuscript (simulation study, MERFISH mouse brain data, and Xenium breast cancer data).

 - `Images/`
   Images in the paper and this repo.